MattyMyers22/portfolio_etl/README.md

 # Investment Portfolio ETL Pipeline
-This project aims to provide a structure for extracting investment portfolio data stored in Google Sheets, as well as financial data through Yahoo Finance, to transform and load into a SQL database.
+This project aims to provide a workflow for extracting investment portfolio data stored in Google Sheets, as well as financial data through Yahoo Finance, to transform and load into a SQL database for analysis with a BI tool such as Power BI.

 ## Initial Setup
 * MySQL